saoryy11/todo-app/README.md

 A full-stack Todo List web application built using Spring Boot and PostgreSQL.
 This application allows users to securely manage their personal tasks with authentication and user-specific todo lists.

+Demo Video

+Click here to watch the demo --> (https://youtu.be/fYsd7cq1HnI)

 Live Demo
 https://powerful-ambition-production-c297.up.railway.app